 This form shows the starting table position with the live camera feed superimposed on it at a lower opacity.
 Here you can quickly and accurately replace the balls by moving them until they both match up and appear as one.
 This is a manual method but it is very accurate and relatively fast, and certainly superior to relying solely on memory.

 To identify the cueball in the image, it uses an RGB mask for both the cloth and cueball colour, which is fine tunable with a Debug Video form.
 You can also enable blurring/sharpening, and table-edge filtering.
 In this form, it also shows all the stages of image processing to identify where the processing or masking is going wrong.
-The changes are effictive immediately and work while video or camera is being processed.
+The changes are effective immediately and work while video or camera is being processed.